NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Pillar.md

 Choose two ability boosts.
 One must be to **Intelligence** or **Wisdom**, and one is a free ability boost.

 You're trained in one of your choice of the Medicine, Society, or Survival skills, as well as the Labor Lore skill.
-You gain the [[Feats/Additional Lore|Additional Lore]] skill feat.
+You gain the [[Additional Lore|Additional Lore]] skill feat.

 *Source: Pathfinder Lost Omens: Knights of Lastwall* *OGL*